Emancipation reform of 1861

-The emancipation reform of 1861 in Russia, also known as the Edict of Emancipation of Russia, (Крестьянская реформа 1861 года – "peasants' reform of 1861") was the first and most important of the liberal reforms enacted during the reign (1855–1881) of Emperor Alexander II of Russia.
+The emancipation reform of 1861 in Russia, also known as the Edict of Emancipation of Russia, (Крестьянская реформа 1861 года – "peasants' reform of 1861") was the first and most important of the liberal reforms enacted during the reign of Emperor Alexander II of Russia.
 The reform effectively abolished serfdom throughout the Russian Empire.

 The 1861 Emancipation Manifesto proclaimed the emancipation of the serfs on private estates and of the domestic (household) serfs.
 By this edict more than 23 million people received their liberty.
 Serfs gained the full rights of free citizens, including rights to marry without having to gain consent, to own property and to own a business.
 The Manifesto prescribed that peasants would be able to buy the land from the landlords.
 Household serfs were the least affected: they gained only their freedom and no land.

-The serfs were emancipated in 1861, following a speech given by Tsar Alexander II on 30 March 1856.
+The serfs were emancipated in 1861, a process which took place following a speech given by Tsar Alexander II on 30 March 1856.
 In Georgia, the emancipation took place later, in 1864, and on much better terms for the nobles than in Russia.
 State-owned serfs (those living on and working Imperial lands) were emancipated in 1866.

+Despite newly acquired freedom, the life of a serf remained grim in many aspects.
+Household serfs benefited the least, gaining their freedom, but no land.
+The peasants could only gain land by purchasing it from the landlord.

 Background

-Prior to 1861 Russia had two main categories of peasants:
+Just prior to 1861 Russia had three main categories of peasants: